rkapl123/ScriptAddin/docs/README.md

     <add key="ExePathCscript" value="C:\Windows\System32\cscript.exe" />
     <add key="FSuffixCscript" value=".js" />
     <add key="presetSheetButtonsCount" value="24"/> : the preset maximum Button Count for Sheets (if you expect more sheets with ScriptDefinitions, you can set it accordingly)
+    <add key="DebugAddin" value="True"/> : activate Info messages in Log Display to debug addin.
+    <add key="disableSettingsDisplay" value="addin"/> : enter a name here for settings that should not be available for viewing/editing to the user (addin: ScriptAddin.xll.config, central: ScriptAddinCentral.config, user: ScriptAddinUser.config).
+    <add key="LocalHelp" value="\\LocalPath\to\LocalHelp.htm" /> : If you download this page to your local site, put it there to have it offline.
+    <add key="localUpdateFolder" value="" /> : For updating the Script-Addin Version, you can provide an alternative folder, where the deploy script and the files are maintained for other users.
+    <add key="localUpdateMessage" value="New version available in local update folder, start deployAddin.cmd to install it:" /> : For the alternative folder update, you can also provide an alternative message to display.
+    <add key="updatesDownloadFolder" value="C:\temp\" /> : You can specify a different download folder here instead of C:\temp\.
+    <add key="updatesMajorVersion" value="1.0.0." /> : Usually the versions are numbered 1.0.0.x, in case this is different, the Major Version can be overridden here.
+    <add key="updatesUrlBase" value="https://github.com/rkapl123/DBAddin/archive/refs/tags/" /> : Here, the URL base for the update zip packages can be overridden.
   </appSettings>
   <system.diagnostics>
     <sources>